 Assembly of the shelves was almost done at this point.

-As you can see in the background, I did my work in my man cave since we didn’t have a garage to work in – hence the foosball table and ugly green couch.
+As you can see in the background, I did my work in my man cave.
+We didn’t have a garage to work in – hence the chaotic background and poor lighting.

-Construction of the bookshelf was completed at this point, and all that was left was to fill the screw holes with wood putty and apply a wood stain.
+Construction of the DIY bookshelf was completed at this point.
+All that was left was to fill the screw holes with wood putty and apply a wood stain.

-I wasn’t too happy about the electrical outlet at the bottom left being partially blocked by a shelf, but it was too late to do much about it now.
+I wasn’t too happy about the electrical outlet at the bottom left being partially blocked by a shelf.
+However, it was too late to do much about it now.
 The outlet wouldn’t be visible anyway because of the books.

 Here is the completed bookshelf with actual books.
-(We later replaced that old wooden door to the room with a white six-paneled one – but we don’t have any pictures of that).
+We later replaced that old wooden door to the room with a white six-paneled one – but we don’t have any pictures of that.

-Eileen finally had her library organized on this built-in bookshelf, and I use the word ‘library’ because who else has enough books to make an Irish Classics section?!
+Eileen finally had her library organized on this built-in DIY bookshelf, and I use the word ‘library’ because who else has enough books to make an Irish Classics section?!